AI Implementation Playbooks

 How do I use these AI guides?

-Each playbook is designed as a standalone implementation guide.
+OutClaw AI playbooks are designed as standalone implementation guides.
 You can follow the steps chronologically to build out specific agentic systems, automation chains, or prompting structures for models like Claude and GPT.

 Are these workflows updated for new model releases?

-Yes.
-When major models like Claude 3.5 or GPT-5.4 are released, we revisit our core guides to ensure the prompting patterns and technical steps still deliver optimal performance.
+OutClaw workflows are regularly updated for new model releases, including Claude 3.5 and GPT-5.4.
+We revisit our core guides to ensure the prompting patterns and technical steps still deliver optimal performance.

 Do I need to be a developer to use these?

-We provide options for all skill levels.
+OutClaw AI guides provide implementation options for all skill levels.
 Some guides focus on low-code automation (n8n), while others deep-dive into model context protocol (MCP) and VPS management.
 We always flag the difficulty level at the top of each guide.